 1. Stress Management: Develop mindfulness

-In my twenties (I’m now 34), I was a full-time personal trainer, group fitness instructor and older adult specialist working in college and university athletics, retirement homes, fitness centres, and boutique wellness facilities.
+In my twenties (I’m now 34), I was a full-time personal trainer, group fitness instructor, and older adult specialist working in college and university athletics, retirement homes, fitness centers, and boutique wellness facilities.

 Although I spent my entire workweek teaching clients about physical activity, something was holding them back from achieving peak health and many of them were unable to develop and maintain a regular exercise regime – something I, too, struggled with when I began my writing career.